 Following the 11 September 2001 attacks on the World Trade Center and the Pentagon in the US, New Zealand’s Parliament passed the Terrorism Suppression Act 2002.
 The act increased the powers available to the government to combat terrorism.
 It also enabled New Zealand to meet its obligations under United Nations anti-terrorist conventions and resolutions.
 The act made it illegal to participate in or recruit for terrorist groups.
 It outlawed financial assistance to terrorists and allowed the forfeiture of property or the freezing of assets of terrorist groups or their assistants.
 It gave the prime minister the power to designate groups as ‘terrorist’ on the grounds that they have participated in terrorist acts.

-Up to 2012 the groups designated as terrorist under the act have included those listed by the United Nations as connected with Al Qaeda, a militant Islamist organisation responsible for the 2001 attacks on the US.
-Also included are the Real IRA (Irish Republican Army), the Basque separatist group ETA (Euskadi Ta Askatasuna), the PKK (Partiya Karkeren Kurdistan or Kurdish Workers’ Party), the Colombian FARC (Fuerzas Armadas Revolucionarias de Colombia) and the New People’s Army of the Philippines.
+Groups designated as terrorist under the act have included those listed by the United Nations as connected with Al Qaeda, a militant Islamist organisation responsible for the 2001 attacks on the US.
+Also included were the Real IRA (Irish Republican Army), the Basque separatist group ETA (Euskadi Ta Askatasuna), the PKK (Partiya Karkeren Kurdistan or Kurdish Workers’ Party), the Colombian FARC (Fuerzas Armadas Revolucionarias de Colombia) and the New People’s Army of the Philippines.

-The amendments added as offences the improper use of nuclear material or unmarked plastic explosives, the causing of sickness or disease in animals and the contamination of food crops.
-It was also made an offence to harbour or conceal terrorists.
-Terrorism was declared an aggravating factor in the sentencing for other offences.
+The amendments added as offences the improper use of nuclear material or unmarked plastic explosives, the causing of sickness or disease in animals, and the contamination of food crops.
+It also became an offence to harbour or conceal terrorists.
+Terrorism was declared an aggravating factor in sentencing for other offences.
 The amendments also increased police ability to use tracking devices, to access computers and to obtain interception warrants.
 All the amendments were passed into law in 2003.

 Geographic isolation provides New Zealand with some level of protection against terrorism.
-New Zealand may be less at risk of mass casualty attacks than countries such as the US, the UK and other Western powers that are perceived by groups such as Al Qaeda as being ‘enemies’ of Islam or supporters of governments in the Middle East that such groups wish to see overthrown.
+Countries such as the US, the UK and other Western powers are perceived by groups such as Al Qaeda as being ‘enemies’ of Islam or supporters of governments in the Middle East that such groups wish to see overthrown.

 On 15 October 2007 armed police carried out raids throughout the North Island, arresting 17 political activists.
-During the raids the small Tūhoe Maori community of Rūātoki was completely closed off.
+During the raids the small Tūhoe community of Rūātoki was completely closed off.
 Police claimed they had arrested participants in a terrorist training camp in the Urewera region.
-The solicitor general turned down police requests to charge those arrested in the October raids under the Terrorism Suppression Act 2002.
-In September 2011 firearms charges were dropped against 13 of the defendants.
-In February 2012 four stood trial on various charges, including firearms charges and belonging to a criminal group, but were convicted only on firearms charges.
-The case remains controversial, as some members of the public claim that police used the fear of terrorism to suppress genuine political dissent.
+The solicitor-general turned down police requests to charge those arrested in the October raids under the Terrorism Suppression Act 2002.
+In September 2011 firearms charges against 13 of the defendants were dropped.
+In February 2012 the remaining four stood trial on various charges, including belonging to a criminal group, but were convicted only on firearms charges.
+The case remains controversial, as some people think that police used the fear of terrorism to suppress genuine political dissent.

-New Zealand invests significant resources in building and maintaining its own counter-terrorist capabilities.
+New Zealand invests significant resources in building and maintaining counter-terrorist capabilities.
 In the early 2000s police responsibility for counter-terrorism was held by the Special Tactics Group (STG).
-Formerly known as the Anti-Terrorist Squad, the STG was the full-time tactical and counter-terrorist group of the police.
+Formerly known as the Anti-Terrorist Squad, the STG was a full-time tactical and counter-terrorist unit.
 The police also had a Specialist Search Group charged with finding and neutralising bombs.

 In 2002 the New Zealand police established the Strategic Intelligence Unit (SIU) in response to the heightened awareness of terrorism.
-The unit’s job was to provide intelligence on domestic and international security.
-This included information on terrorism and on transnational criminal activities.
+The unit’s job was to provide intelligence on domestic and international security matters, including terrorism and transnational criminal activities.

 In the 2000s the Security Intelligence Service (SIS) and the Government Communications Security Bureau (GCSB) also had a greater focus on working to combat terrorism.

 In December 2002 Ahmed Zaoui arrived in New Zealand on a false passport and asked for refugee status.
 Zaoui, an Algerian academic, had fled Algeria following a military coup.
-He was detained on the recommendation of the Security Intelligence Service (SIS), who wanted him deported.
+He was detained on the recommendation of the SIS, which wanted him deported.
 Information from European security agencies had convinced the SIS that Zaoui had links to terrorist groups.
 In contrast, the Refugee Status Appeals Authority recognised him as a genuine refugee.
 Zaoui eventually won a long legal battle for the right to stay in New Zealand.
 The SIS withdrew Zaoui's security risk certificate in September 2007 on the grounds that changed circumstances and new information indicated he was no longer a threat.

-Over the years New Zealand has been an active contributor to the international military, political and financial campaign against terrorism, including in its most recent manifestation, the campaigns against Al Qaeda and Islamic State.
+Over the years New Zealand has been an active contributor to the international military, political and financial campaigns against terrorism, including most recently those against Al Qaeda and Islamic State.

 A New Zealand flag stored in the flag room of the World Trade Center in New York was found in the rubble of the twin towers after the 11 September 2001 attack.
 It is now displayed in the stairwell of the New Zealand Parliament’s first floor foyer.
 The battered and torn flag is dedicated to the memory of New York firefighters, police and others who died as they went to the rescue of people trapped in the buildings after the attack.